 Casinos are always mixing up their games, so it’s hard to keep tabs, especially since some casinos are removing the Fire Bet in exchange for another prop bet, the “All Tall Small” bet.

-In March of 2016, Caesars Palace and most of the other casinos in the Caesars Entertainment chain switched from Fire Bet to All/Tall/Small.
+This trend began in March of 2016, when Caesars Palace and most of the other casinos in the Caesars Entertainment chain began switching many tables from Fire Bet to All/Tall/Small.
 Other casinos, such as the Venetian, have a repeater side bet, rather than a Fire Bet.

 The Fire Bet is not offered at MGM Resorts casinos.
 It is, however also offered at the following Las Vegas casinos, (on and off the Strip): The Downtown Grand, and the Plaza Hotel and Casino downtown, along with the Gold Coast, Cannery, Eastside Cannery, the Hard Rock Hotel and Casino, and the Rampart Casino JW Marriott.

 Other local Las Vegas casinos with the craps’ Fire Bet include all of the various Stations casinos: Aliante Station, Boulder Station, Fiesta Henderson, Fiesta Rancho, Green Valley Ranch Resort, Palace Station, Red Rock Resort, Santa Fe Station, Sunset Station and Texas Station.

 The Fire Bet is offered at Stations Casinos in Las Vegas

 Outside of Las Vegas, you can find the Fire Bet at the famous Mohegan Sun and various Indian tribal casinos in the East.
 Many casinos in New Jersey and Pennsylvania offer the Fire Bet, and my understanding is that they all have a $5 maximum bet.
 Horseshoe Cleveland (a Caesars Entertainment property) is among the many Caesars properties spreading the bet.